csalamonik/addPoly/README.md

 # Function addPoly()

 It is function to add two simple polymials represented by two arrays.
-Each arrays consist arrays, which represent part of added expresions.
-First elements in each array mean coefficients.
-Second elements mean exponents.

 ## Inputs/Outputs
     OUTPUT = addPoly(INPUT1, INPUT2)